Direct answer

 |---|---|

-| Scores stabilize across multiple timed mocks | Shift from evidence gathering to confirmation |
+| Stable scores across attempts | Shift to confirmation mode |

-| Late-exam accuracy drops | Adjust pacing strategy and build endurance with timed practice |
+| Late-exam accuracy drop | Improve pacing and endurance |

-| Same weak domain repeats | Increase mini-mocks and domain-focused study |
+| Repeated domain weaknesses | Increase targeted mini-mocks |

 Common mistakes when planning mock exams

-- Using a single mock score as a readiness verdict
+- Using single scores as readiness indicators

 - Counting repeated questions as new evidence